 We take our web security and your privacy very seriously.
 However, this we believe is a 'joint' effort where we both have some shared responsibilities.

 You may notice in your top browser address bar that the website name starts with https:// and that there is a small lock shown to identify a valid SSL Certificate.
-With a left-mouse click on the lock you can quickly confirm that our web domain identity has been verified and is current.
-For peace of mind this in effect ensures you that the connection between your computer or device and our website is at an encryption level very similar to what your bank uses.
+With a left-mouse click on the lock on any website you can quickly confirm that the web domain identity has been verified and is current.
+For peace of mind this in effect ensures you that the connection between your computer or device and the https:// website is at an encryption level very similar to what your bank uses and anything information you submit is encrypted and cannot be intercepted by hackers.

 IMPORTANT!
-You may note that a number of websites are now implementing the HTTPS environment for your greater security.
+Websites have implemented the HTTPS environment for your greater security.
 Please be aware that your Internet browser may have increased the security level to deal with non-secure (no SSL) links or content on a secured (with SSL) website.
 Obviously with our resources we have number of 3rd party external links that open up a new page that are not using the secure HTTPS environment so to this end the browser behaviour is as expected.
 You may wish to look at how the mixed secure and non-secure content is dealt with in different browsers:

 Further, we subscribe to a domain security firewall application that constantly monitors our web server Content Management System and the database integrity thereby preventing hacker access.
 The active monitoring of this firewall is identified in the lower right-hand corner with this logo: